coderofsalvation/sql-diff-table/README.md

 ## Hint

-If you want to compare data of large collections with items of different formats try using [DataMapper](https://github.com/coderofsalvation/datamapper-minimal) before you insert it using `createTableFormFields()`
+If you want to compare large collections with items, sometimes the items are not compatible.
+For example, if you want to compare products from an csv export with products in your database.
+In that case you might want to transform the collections to a middleware-format.
+[DataMapper](https://github.com/coderofsalvation/datamapper-minimal) allows you to do that.
+After you mapped it to your middleware-format, then you can proceed inserting it into the db using `createTableFormFields()`

 ## License